 Four years and $2.25 million dollars later, the Arizona Biltmore opened for business by throwing what was said to be the party of the decade.
 The exquisite ball gowns worn by society women reflected the luxurious detail of the resort’s design.
 The buildings were made from 250,000 sun-baked blocks of desert sand, with gold leaf ceilings, and a copper roof atop the main building.
-The Arizona Biltmore was grand and historic from its moment of conception, leading every president since Herbert Hoover (Obama still has three more years to keep the streak going!) to spend some time at the “jewel of the desert”.
+The Arizona Biltmore was grand and historic from its moment of conception, leading every president since Herbert Hoover (Obama still has a bit more time to keep the streak going!) to spend some time at the “jewel of the desert.”

 Dining at the Biltmore